chioettop/metis_star_utils/README.md

 ## starfield.py
 Plots a star field at specific UTC time.
-If you used a virtual environment to install the program, remember to activate it before launching the script (`conda activate metis_star_utils`).
+If you used a virtual environment to install the program, make sure it is active before launching the script (look at the command prompt).
+In case, activate it again with `conda activate metis_star_utils`.

 The script needs to know the location of the SPICE metakernel to load.
 Make sure that the SPICE kernels used contain the specific date and are up-to-date.